kghorash/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/excel.md

 Click *OK* to close the window.

 ![ODBC6](images/configure-ODBC6.png)
-In the previous window click on “Test…” tab on the bottom to test the connection.
+In the “*Simba Athena ODBC Driver DSN Setup*” window, click on “Test…” tab on the bottom to test the connection.
 ![ODBC51](images/configure-ODBC51.png)
 ![ODBC52](images/configure-ODBC52.png)

 Click *OK* to close all windows.